Putting support plans in place for yourself or others will ensure uninterrupted care if there is an emergency. By Sarah Wale

 By doing this, you can easily maintain your relationship while receiving needed support services, and enjoying the companionship of others.
 Should you die or become very unwell, it will give you peace of mind to know that your loved one will receive ongoing care and won’t face the trauma of a complete change of lifestyle and environment while worrying about or grieving for you.

 Lastly, have you made your will, which includes any special provisions for others who may need ongoing help?
 If not, now is the time!
+The Citizens Advice Bureaux offer this information on their website to assist you.
+The Get Sorted website provides this helpful advice.
+Or visit your own lawyer.

 Don’t delay, start today!